zwidmer/ZHAW_prog1_exercises/README.md

-# ZHAW_Prog1_exercises
+# ZHAW_Prog_exercises

-Solutions to four of our programming exercises
+Solutions to some of our programming exercises